| AUSTRALIAN RAINBOWFISH

 fins.
 Females generally have the stripes less defined.
 They are also

 much smaller than the other varieties, both in length and body depth.
+Species Diagnosis:

 Dorsal